Customize Healthy Homemade Hot Pockets with fresh ingredients for a portable, freezer-friendly lunch or after-school snack.

 - Hawaiian: Ham, pineapple, cheddar, cheddar cheese

 Roll your favorite pizza dough into a 16×18 inch rectangle.
-For easy and speed, I used a pre-rolled Italian pizza dough from my Publix bakery.
-I’ll be honest, I am TERRIBLE stretching and rolling pizza dough out into any shape so the pre-rolled helped tremendously.
-(If found these tips from King Arthur Flour to help with stubborn dough that doesn’t want to roll out.
+For easy and speed, I used a pre-rolled Italian pizza dough from my supermarket’s bakery.
+I’ll be honest, I am TERRIBLE at stretching and rolling pizza dough out into any shape so the pre-rolled dough helped tremendously.
+(I found these tips from King Arthur Flour to help with stubborn dough that doesn’t want to roll out.
 Very helpful!)
-They didn’t have whole wheat as an option but if they did, it certainly would have been my first choice.

 Next, cut the dough into 10 equal strips.
 Thankfully, dough is forgiving so if “equal” is as tough for you as it (apparently) is for me, you can stretch the pieces to work in your favor.